JamesRevere/how-much-are-you-worth/README.md

 Simply enter your weight in pounds (yes, we Americans are backward like that), and it will tell you your apoximate* value in USD.
 &#42; Program does not account for inflation or the shifting prices of elements.

+**If you need to do this enmasse, you can just directly enter your weight after the command instead.**
+For instance:
+    ruby how_much_are_you_worth.rb weight